T-100 tank: Description

 The T-100 tank had two turrets one in front of the other requiring a long chassis.
 The front turret, mounting a 45 mm anti-tank gun had a limited area of fire due to the second turret behind.
-The second turret, mounting a 76.2 mm gun, was set taller on top of the superstructure than the first and so able to turn a full 360 degrees.
-The multi-turret concept - usually a mix of cannon and machine gun turrets - had been common in the 1920s, with the British one-off Vickers A1E1 Independent influencing the Soviet T-35.
+The second turret, mounting a 76.2 mm gun, was set higher on top of the superstructure than the first and so able to turn a full 360 degrees.
+The multi-turret concept, usually a mix of cannon and machine gun turrets, had been common in the 1920s, with the British one-off Vickers A1E1 Independent influencing the Soviet T-35.

 Service history

-The prototype T-100 tank was briefly tested alongside the other designs in the Soviet invasion of Finland in 1939 without success.
+The prototype T-100 tank was briefly tested alongside the other designs during the Soviet invasion of Finland in 1939, but without success.
 It was never put into production, due to the archaic design concept, poor mobility and the availability of a far superior alternative, the KV series.

 Variants

-SU-100Y - In an attempt to rush a tank armed with a large howitzer capable of dealing with Finnish bunkers into use, one of the T-100s was converted into the SU-100Y self-propelled gun.
+SU-100Y – In an attempt to rush into use a mechanized large howitzer capable of dealing with Finnish bunkers, one of the T-100s was converted into the SU-100Y self-propelled gun.
 It did not go into production, although the prototype was used in the defence of Moscow in 1941.